umrlastig/seminars/index.md

 * * *

 ### Registration
-Registration is mandatory and can be done through this link.
+Registration is mandatory, free of charge and can be done through this link.
 Deadline is **September 5, 2025**.

 ### How to join us ?